Lucy Flores: Subsequent career

 Flores continues advocating for progressive causes by serving on the board of directors of Our Revolution, a political action organization affiliated with Bernie Sanders; and Let America Vote, a voting rights organization founded by former Missouri Secretary of State Jason Kander.

 As of March 2019, Flores runs Luz Collective, a Los Angeles-based digital media company.

 Allegations against Joe Biden

 In March 2019, Flores wrote an op-ed for New York magazine's "The Cut" alleging that then Vice President Joe Biden "inappropriately kissed and touched her after he offered to help her with her 2014 campaign" while the two were at a Las Vegas campaign rally.
 She stated that he walked up behind her, put his hands on her shoulders, smelled her hair, and planted a kiss on the back of her head.
 She wrote that, by acting in this manner, Biden had touched her in "an intimate way reserved for close friends, family, or romantic partners—and I felt powerless to do anything about it."
 Elizabeth Warren and Julián Castro said that they believed her story.
+Biden responded to her allegations and others with a video and a statement on Twitter, saying "I’ve heard what these women are saying...I will be more mindful about respecting personal space in the future.”
+Flores indicated in a statement and later interviews she felt his remarks were an insufficient response.